We'll assist you in finding the right investor for your venture, but how should you make the first impression?

 for your company, and then examine their backgrounds and investment interests.

-emphasises why your company is an excellent investment option.
+emphasizes why your company is an excellent investment option.

 Be ready for everything.